aftabh4004/dockerprojectIIEC-RISE/README.md

 docker-compose up
 ```

-Your both container will be launch.
+Both containers will be launch.

-## How to use
+## Guide for the user

-As soon as your caontainer launch it start showing logs,
+As soon as your container launch it start showing logs,
 Now open another root terminal and do

 ```shell
 docker ps -a
 ```

-Notedown the initial two or four character of container ID of the container named desktop_javatemplateos...
+Note down the initial two or four character of container ID of the container named desktop_javatemplateos...
 Attach it to get its bash terminal

 ```shell